NuGet/NuGetGallery/src/NuGet.Services.SearchService.Core/README.md

 This endpoint is used by NuGetGallery in several scenarios when the gallery is configured with an external search service.
 Therefore, the contract should be considered unstable by external clients and may change freely to match the requirements of NuGetGallery.
-We strongly urge external applications (even NuGet client) to avoid using this endpoint since it should be considered and implementation detail of NuGetGallery.
+We strongly urge external applications (even NuGet client) to avoid using this endpoint since it should be considered an implementation detail of NuGetGallery.
 External clients should use the document V3 Search endpoint and discover the URL via the service index.

 When the NuGetGallery code "hijacks" an OData query to search service instead of going to the SQL database, this